Border Guards Day: Latvia

 The Day of the State Border Guard of Latvia has been celebrated on November 7 since 2015, marking the founding of the force in 1919.

+Lithuania

+The Day of the State Border Guard of Lithuania is celebrated on June 29.

 Kazakhstan

 In Kazakhstan, the Day of the Border Guard is celebrated on August 18.
 It became a professional holiday in 1992, and was included to the calendar of professional holidays in 2002.

 Moldova

 June 10 celebrates the founding of the Moldovan Border Police in 1995.

 Turkmenistan

 Border Guards Day is celebrated on August 11 in Turkmenistan, honoring the founding of the State Border Service of Turkmenistan.

 Ukraine

 In Ukraine, Border Guards Day (Ukrainian: День прикордонника) has been celebrated on April 30 as an official holiday since 2018.
 After Ukraine gained its independence, the date of celebration was moved to November 4 by decree of President of Ukraine, Leonid Kravchuk.
 The new date however, did not take root, with border guards who served during the Soviet era recognizing May 28 as Border Guards Day.
 The holiday was moved back to its original in 2003, but was changed in 2018 to April 30 by order of President Petro Poroshenko as a result of his de-Russification policy following the Russian annexation of Crimea in 2014.
-The date commemorates that during the Ukrainian War of Independence Ukrainian troops established the border of the Ukrainian state in the settlement of Kovpaky on April 30, 1918.
+The date commemorates the day during the Ukrainian War of Independence on which Ukrainian troops established the border of the Ukrainian State in the settlement of Kovpaky on April 30, 1918.